okfde/froide/README.md

 ### Start services

-You can run your own Postgres+PostGIS database and Elasticsearch service or run them with Docker.
+You can run your own Postgres+PostGIS database and Elasticsearch service or run them with [Docker](https://docker.com):

-You need [docker](https://www.docker.com/community-edition) and [docker-compose](https://docs.docker.com/compose/).
-Make sure Docker is running and use the following command:

 ```
-docker-compose up
+docker compose -f compose-dev.yaml up
 ```

 This will start Postgres and Elasticsearch and listen on port 5432 and 9200 respectively.
-You can adjust the port mapping in the `docker-compose.yml`.
+You can adjust the port mapping in the `compose-dev.yaml`.

 ### Setup database and search index, start server